 *For any exposed pipe in your garage, attic, or crawl space, seriously consider using some sort of insulation.
 Insulation options include pipe sleeves, or UL-tested heat tape or heat cable.

 *For bathroom or kitchen cabinets located next to exterior walls leave the cabinet doors open to allow warm air to circulate around the pipes.
 When the weather is very cold let the water drip from the faucet.
 Running water through the pipe--even at a trickle--helps prevent the pipe from freezing.

 *Keep your thermostat set to the same temperature day and night.
-By temporarily suspending the use of lower nighttime temperatures, you may incur a higher heating bill, but you can prevent a much more costly repair job if pipes freeze and burst!
+By temporarily suspending the use of lower nighttime temperatures, you may incur a higher heating bill, but you can prevent a much more costly repair if pipes freeze and burst!

 *If you're going to be away during cold weather, leave the heat on in your home.
 Set your thermostat to no lower than 55 degrees Fahrenheit.

 *If you turn on a faucet and only a trickle comes out, suspect a frozen pipe.
 Keep the faucet open!
-As the frozen area begins to melt, water will begin to flow through the pipe.
+As the frozen area begins to thaw, water will begin to flow through the pipe.
 If the frozen area is accessible apply heat to the pipe; use an electric hair dryer, portable space heater (kept away from flammable materials), or by wrapping the pipe with towels soaked in hot water.
-Check all other faucets in your home; if one pipe freezes, others my freeze, too.
+Check all other faucets in your home; if one pipe freezes, others may freeze, too.